Aramgrigoryanwb/pieman/README.md

 ##### XFCE4="false"

-If this parameter is set to true, then the image will be compiled together with xfce4 and lxdm.
-If the parameter is set to false, the desktop environment will not be set.
-At the moment, the ability to create an image with XFCE is only on Ubuntu 18.04.
+Specifies whether to install xfce4 with lxdm.
+Available only on Ubuntu 18.04 Bionic Beaver arhmf or arm64.

 ##### LOCALE="en_US.UTF-8"